johnbrc/MPD-Distribution/README.md

 - [Project Website] :link:

-###	Thank You

-…for your interest in and support for this project.
+###	Thank You … for your interest in and support for this project.

 -	[Prospectus] :arrow_down: (pdf)